Joseon Attorney

-Joseon Attorney (Korean: 조선변호사) is an upcoming South Korean television series starring Woo Do-hwan, Bona, and Cha Hak-yeon.
-It is scheduled for release on MBC TV on March 31, 2023, and will aired every Friday and Saturday at 21:50 (KST).
-It will also available for streaming on Wavve in selected regions.
+Joseon Attorney (Korean: 조선변호사) is a 2023 South Korean television series starring Woo Do-hwan, Bona, and Cha Hak-yeon.
+It is based on webtoon with the same name by writer Jung Ho Rak and illustrator Shim Jae Yong, which was serialized on Bomtoon.
+It aired from March 31 to May 5, 2023 on MBC TV's Fridays and Saturdays at 21:50 (KST).
+It is also available for streaming on Wavve in South Korea, and on Kocowa and Viki in selected regions.